IntelligentTrading/core/apps/info_bot/README.md

 Add `infobot: python manage.py run_info_bot` to Procfile if you use heroku.

-Use telegram @BotFather bot to obtain telegram bot api token, set bot name, description, list of available commands and etc.
+Use telegram [@BotFather](https://telegram.me/botfather) to obtain telegram bot api token, set bot name, description, list of available commands and etc.

 List of commands for @BotFather: